thomazmz/refresh/framework/src/injection/README.md

 ## Injection

-Decorator-free dependency injection for backend Node.
+Decorator-free dependency injection.
 Module composition, lifecycle management, scoped resolution, async initializers, and a flexible provisioning for parameter or bundle access.

 This library is designed for backend services.
-Parameter-name provision relies on source parameter names and should not be used with code minification/obfuscation.
+Parameter-name provision relies on source code parameter names and should not be used with code minification/obfuscation.
 If you need to minify, use bundle provision or identity tokens instead.

 ### Features
-- **Containers & Modules**: Composable dependency trees
+- **Containers**: Registry for simple dependency craddles.
+- **Modules**: Registry for complex composable dependency trees.
 - **Different Registration Types**: values, functions, factories, and classes.
 - **Lifecycles**: `singleton`, `scoped`, `transient`.
 - **Provision**: inject dependencies by `parameter` name or via a `bundle` object.
 - **Initializers**: async bootstrapping and teardown that produce registrations.